-Finally, students are exposed to a variety of commercial Content Management Systems including those commonly used by broadcasting companies.
-Particular emphasis is placed o the common elements of all CMS systems and how they are used to create dynamic and easily-updated web pages.
-Students design main landing pages, story pages, video/podcast pages, and photo gallery pages.
 Students learn the process of conforming a broadcast signal (radio or television) for broadcast on the web.
 Several commonly used streaming systems are introduced along with the basic operations of each, including discussions of bit rate, bandwidth, and computer and mobile device compatibility.

-RTB104: TV and Radio Production 4.0 Credits
+RTB104: TV & Video Production (3.0 Credits, 70hrs)

 This course provides instruction and hands-on application of TV and video production within a series of applications.
 Students are introduced to the basic terms specific to the television broadcasting industry, television studio fundamentals, camera operation, television production, and digital non-linear video editing.
 Students learn to operate TV control room equipment, including the operation of the studio cameras and the teleprompter; and they practice on-camera performance techniques and begin to feel comfortable in front of the camera, learning to sell themselves to the TV camera and the audience.
 To apply TV production skills, students participate in multiple opportunities to learn and perform improvisation for TV.

-The course provides detailed instruction and experience with the operation of camcorders, field cameras, tripods and light kits for shooting videos in the field.
+The course provides detailed instruction and experience with the operation of camcorders, field cameras, tripods and light kits for shooting video in the field.
 Students learn storyboarding and developing concepts such as key tools in the successful development of material.
 Students also learn development of television commercial copy, with emphasis on the critical adjustments required when writing effective commercial copy for television use.
 Students record a TV commercial using camcorders on location and edit footage into a complete video package.